amish-mishra/amish-mishra.github.io/_pages/01_home.md

 * [Seeing Data: For Now We see Dimly, but Soon We Will See Shape to Shape](https://youtu.be/IsaGI1OBNhE)

 Here is the 2022 Ignite Off!
-National competition that I took 1st place in for my 5 minute presentation.
+National competition that I took 1st place in for my 5 minute presentation on my internship work at Oak Ridge National Laboratory.
 You will find me at the 19 minute mark:
 * [Shaping Data with Quantum Computers](https://vimeo.com/743411827/819eacfe78)